hrcarsan/world-map/README.md

 # World map

-Javascript class that allows to create simple world maps and add it to your pages.
+Create and add world maps to your pages, enable zoom to get a more interactive views of the lands, and load additional resources to draw in the maps.

 ![alt tag](https://raw.githubusercontent.com/santiagohecar/world-map/master/example/world-map.png)